anchampion/Ne_estimation_EcM_fungi/README.md

 scripts but refers to the “pairing” method described in the methods.
 Here the same haploid datasets (SB1 & SB2) as for the “duplication method” are used.

+First, 18 individuals are sampled randomly in SB1 (or 12 in SB2), as we need an even number to pair genotypes at the end.

 ``` r
 # SB1